comworkio/gcs-snapshot/README.md

 It copy a GCS bucket into a new one (with the same name suffixed by `-snap-{date}`) and keep a limited number of snapshots you'll be able to configure.

+There's also a "restore" mode to copy a specific snapshot to the source bucket.

 ## Table of contents

 [[_TOC_]]